 Yes.
 You are able to use more than one meal swipe per meal time.
 For example, if mom and dad visit, or you wish to treat a friend to dinner, you are able to use as many swipes as you like on a single occasion.

 - What happens if I have a non-weekly plan and I run out of meals before the end of

 You can purchase one of the Meal Plan Add-ons as long as your student financial account is in good standing

 - What happens if I don't use all my meals or dining dollars during the semester, or

 Unused meal swipes and dining dollars in the Complete Cuisine or Satiated Semester plans expire at the end of the semester.
 Unused meals on the weekly plans expire at the end of each week.

 - How can faculty or staff purchase a Campus Meal Plan?

-UAA faculty of staff can purchase a plan through payroll deduction.
-Please complete the Meal Plan Payroll Deduction Form (contact Seawolf Dining for a copy of the form) and submit the original form to the HR office at the University Lake Building, 3890 University Lake Drive.
+UAA faculty of staff can purchase a plan through payroll deduction or can pay for it directly at a Seawolf Dining location.
+Please complete the Campus Meal Plan Form and submit the original form to the HR office at the University Lake Building, 3890 University Lake Drive.

 How Do I Select a Meal Plan

 Students can select a meal plan on their Housing Self-Service page via UAOnline during a designated time after room assignments are finalized for the fall and spring semesters.
 Students will receive an email from the Housing Office once this option is available.
 If students are assigned to a residence hall, where a meal plan is required, but do not choose a meal plan via UAOnline, the default meal plan of 14 meals per week and $200 dining dollars will be automatically added to their student account before check-in.